 If you’re looking for a quick, fun, and engaging activity for your loved one, listening to music should be at the top of your list.
 The melodies and harmonies could put your parent’s mind at ease and assuage symptoms associated with depression.
 Whether your loved one is just listening or singing along, the music can decrease anxiety, boost self-esteem, enhance relationships with others, and reduce tension in the muscles and joints.
 Ask your loved one to help you create a playlist, giving him or her some control over what to include.

 The activities listed above can help almost anyone lessen depression symptoms, and they’re especially appropriate for elderly people.
 If your loved one needs help managing depression or any other health condition, help is just a phone call away.
 The highly trained, compassionate professional caregivers from Coast Care Partners provide mental and social stimulation as well as assistance with the tasks of everyday life.
 We are also a leading provider of Alzheimer’s and dementia home care.
-Lemon Grove residents should call us today at 619-354-2544.
+San Diego residents should call us today at 619-354-2544.